Naresh-CD/Core-Java-Projects/README.md

 ## Core-Java-Projects
-This repo contains core java projects.
+This repository contains projects on Core Java.